5. Gateway & Transports

 b.
 Activate SplunkApp

-d.
+c.
 Activate RESTTransport

-→ generates FastAPI routes
+-> generates FastAPI routes from schemas

 Two Modes: Container vs Library